 Creation is Easy

-Whether using a MacBook, PC, or Chromebook, an easy way for Google Chrome users to create a screencast is by using the Screencastify Chrome Extension.
-Screencastify quickly and easily records screen activity within one or several tabs.
+Whether using a MacBook, PC, or Chromebook, an easy way for Google Chrome users to create a screencast is by using Screencastify.
+Screencastify is a Google Chrome extension that quickly and easily records screen activity within one or several tabs.
 The videos can be saved to your hard drive, Google Drive, or uploaded to YouTube with just a few clicks.
 Screencastify also has the added benefit of having a webcam feature that allows for a video of the presenter to be in the bottom right corner to accompany the screencast, creating an additional personal touch.
-The free version of Screencastify allows for up to 10 minutes of recording, but there is a paid option for people who want to create longer videos.
+The free version of Screencastify allows for up to 5 minutes of recording, but there is a paid option for people who want to create longer videos.
 Techsmith’s Snagit and Camtasia are also wonderful paid options for screencasts.
 Camtasia has many additional features including text overlays, video and audio editing, and closed-captioning capabilities.
 For Mac users, the built-in QuickTime Player app includes the ability to create screencasts and even do minor editing.

 While screencasting is a wonderful tool for students in the classroom, when utilized by educators, it also has the power to support the vital home-school connection, bringing life and personality into teacher-created communications.
 Hear this article read to you…and watch it come to life!